algolia/query-suggestions/connector/CONFIG.md

 # Introduction

-The configuration file contains Query Suggestions needs in order to function - index names, settings, excluded queries, facets, and more.
+The configuration file contains everyting that Query Suggestions needs in order to function - index names, settings, excluded queries, facets, and more.

-Here is an example:
+## An example:

 ```json
 {